 We're publishing our new Intersog Client interview with Eitan Weisbeker, CTO at Fido Solutions Limited.
-Eitan has kindly shared with us his offshore project story and explained why he chose to build a software development team in Ukraine, how long it took him to find and hire the right IT specialists for his offshore project, how he manages his team in Ukraine and what technology stack they use for Big Data development.
+Eitan has kindly shared with us his offshore project story and explained why he chose to build a software development team in Ukraine, how long it took him to find and hire the right IT specialists, how he manages his team in Ukraine and what technology stack they use for Big Data development.

 Eitan, can you please describe your original project need and explain why you made a decision to outsource your project development offshore?